parapluu/encore/README.md

 If you do not want the script to alter your `$PATH` variable or change the Haskell version use the `-h` flag to see available options.

+### Installing on OS X

-### Step 1: Preliminaries
+#### Step 1: Preliminaries

 We're using:

  - doxygen v1.8.6
  - clang:
-    Apple LLVM version 7.0.0 (clang-700.0.72)
+    Apple LLVM version 7.0.2 (clang-700.1.81)
-    Target: x86_64-apple-darwin14.5.0
+    Target: x86_64-apple-darwin15.6.0
     Thread model: posix
- - g++ 4.8
  - pcre2-10.21 (for Regex library)
  - stack (the haskell build tool)
  - premake4 (Premake Build Script Generator) 4.3
- - `scribble` -- only for building the documentation

-In the below you find instructions for installing the preliminaries  on OS X and on linux.
+Below you find instructions for installing the preliminaries on OS X.

-#### Installing the preliminaries on OS X

 ##### Installing homebrew